-- 1. Turn off the computer. - 2.
-Connect the ac power adapter to the computer and let it charge.
+1. Turn off the computer.

+- 2. Ensure that the over-discharged battery is in the computer. - 3.
+Connect the ac power adapter to the computer and let it charge. - If a quick charger is available, use it to charge the over-discharged battery.

-If the battery cannot be fully charged in 24 hours, have the computer serviced.
+If the battery cannot be fully charged in 24 hours, use a new battery.

-Problem: The computer shuts down before the battery status icon shows that the battery is empty.

-Solution: Fully discharge and recharge the battery for two times.
-If the problem persists, have the computer serviced.

-• Problem: The operating time for a fully charged battery is short.
+- Problem: The computer shuts down before the battery status icon shows that the battery is empty.
+Solution: Discharge and recharge the battery. - Problem: The computer operates after the battery status icon shows that the battery is empty.
+Solution: Discharge and recharge the battery. - Problem: The operating time for a fully charged battery is short.
+Solution: Discharge and recharge the battery.
+If your battery operating time is still short, use a new battery. - Problem: The computer does not operate with a fully charged battery.

-Solution: Fully discharge and recharge the battery for two times.
-If the problem persists, have the computer serviced.
+Solution: The surge protector in the battery might be active.
+Turn off the computer for one minute to reset the protector; then turn on the computer again.

-• Problem: The computer does not operate with a fully charged battery.

-- 1. Reset the computer by inserting a straightened paper clip into the emergency-reset hole in the bottom of the computer.

-- 2. Connect the computer to ac power.

-- 3. Turn on the computer.

-If the problem persists, have the computer serviced.